Religious festival

+Buddhist festival of Magha Puja celebration held in Thailand.

 A religious festival is a time of special importance marked by adherents to that religion.
 Religious festivals are commonly celebrated on recurring cycles in a calendar year or lunar calendar.
 The science of religious rites and festivals is known as heortology.

 Within the Evangelical Lutheran branch of Christianity, "festival" is part of the ranking of feast days in the liturgical kalendar.